Skip to main content

 How to measure water hardness

 Hardness is composed of compounds of calcium, magnesium and other minerals on a smaller scale.
-A general guideline for water classification is that calcium carbonate is classified as soft;
+A general guideline for water classification is:

 Concentration as CaCO₃

-It is best to use some instruments or reagent kits to measure hardness by colorimetry.
+It is better to use some instruments or reagent kits to measure hardness by colorimetry.

 Water hardness is the total concentration of calcium and magnesium ions in a water sample and is expressed as the concentration of calcium carbonate.

-Temporary hardness is the part of the total hardness that is removed by boiling.
+Temporal hardness is the portion of the total hardness that is removed by boiling.
 Although not accepted as a standard method, the use of an ion selective electrode allows rapid measurement of water hardness and can be used to determine changes in hardness.
-Direct voltammetry methods are not recommended for ion selective electrodes, but indirect voltammetry methods, including titration with ethylene glycol acid, are recommended.
+Direct voltammetric methods are not recommended for ion selective electrodes, but indirect voltammetric methods, including titration with ethylene glycolic acid, are recommended.
 The ion selective electrode used is a liquid ion exchange electrode that reacts with divalent magnesium and calcium ions.

 Hardness of water